-My first job after college taught me how deeply the medical establishment’s stigma runs against mental and sexual health issues.
+My first job after college taught me how deeply the medical establishment’s stigma runs against mental health and sexual health issues.
 I was administering a survey to cancer patients about seven different aspects of their health, including mental and sexual.
 While the patients unanimously thanked me for finally asking, the doctors’ responses ranged from mild discomfort to rage.
 This stigma spills over to research, impacting what we fund and study.
 That’s why I was so excited to stumble upon a recent study looking at the mental and sexual effects of infertility.

 The Study: Mood, Sexual Function, and Sexual Well-Being